-SECTION 108.
+SECTION 106.
 VENUE.

-- (a) Venue for a guardianship proceeding for a minor is in the [county] of this State in which the minor resides or is present at the time the proceedings are commenced. - (b) Venue for a guardianship proceeding for an incapacitated person is in the [county] of this State in which the respondent resides and, if the respondent has been admitted to an institution by order of a court of competent jurisdiction, in the [county] in which that court is located.
-Venue for the appointment of an emergency or a temporary guardian of an incapacitated person is also in the [county] in which the respondent is present. - (c) Venue for a protective proceeding is in the [county] of this appointed in another place or, if the respondent does not reside in this State, in any [county] of this State in which property of the respondent is located.
+(a) Venue for guardianship proceedings for a minor is in the [county] of this State in which the minor resides or is present at the time the proceedings are commenced.

+(b) Venue for guardianship proceedings for an incapacitated person is in the [county] of this State in which the respondent resides and, if the respondent has been admitted to an institution by order of a court of competent jurisdiction, in the [county] in which that court is located.
+Venue for the appointment of an emergency or a temporary guardian of an incapacitated person is also in the [county] in which the respondent is present.

+(c) Venue for a protective proceeding is in the [county] of this State in which the respondent resides, whether or not a guardian has been appointed in another place or, if the respondent does not reside in this State, in any [county] of this State in which property of the respondent is located.